GLFC-WET/GLFC-WET.github.io/content/authors/E_Emilson/_index.md

 I am interested in how forests support freshwater ecosystem services.
-My research combines microbial and molecular approaches to undertand how forest productivity and distubances affect ecosystem functions in headwater streams and lakes.
+My research combines microbial and molecular approaches to undertand how forest productivity and disturbances affect ecosystem functions in headwater streams and lakes.